pss959/EasyMaker3D/PublicDoc/docs/UserGuide/CreatingModels.rst

     import from.

-New primitive models are placed at the center of the :ref:`stage <ug-stage>` unless the :ref:`point target <ug-point-target>` is active, in which case the new model is placed to align with it.
+New primitive models are placed at the center of the :ref:`stage <ug-stage>` unless the :ref:`Point Target <ug-targets>` is active, in which case the new model is placed to align with it.

 .. _ug-combined-models: